nigavictor/support-haven_plp/PITCH_DECK.md

 - Use smooth transitions between slides
 - Pause after "The Problem" slide for impact
 - Demo live platform on "Demo Highlights" slide
-- Show code/architecture on "Technical Achievements"
+- Show code/architecture on "Technology" slide

 ### Key Talking Points
 1. **Problem**: Emphasize the scale and urgency